polinamgordienko-glitch/How-Hard-is-it-to-Rig-a-Benchmark-A-Social-Choice-Analysis-of-Leaderboard-Robustness/README.md

 ## Introduction

 This repository contains the code to reproduce all experiments in our paper titled "How Hard is it to Rig a Benchmark?
 A Social Choice Analysis of Leaderboard Robustness".
-Starting from MMLU and BBH model scores, the code constructs complete score matrices, computes instance-level robustness under arithmetic mean, median, mean win rate and pairwise majority and runs all sensitivity analyses.
+Starting from MMLU and BBH model scores, the script "robustness_code.R" constructs complete score matrices, computes instance-level robustness under arithmetic mean, median, mean win rate and pairwise majority and runs all sensitivity analyses.

 The code was tested with R version 4.4.2 on macOS Sequoia 15.7.3.